-Security-Related Export Controls To help maintain both national and international peace and security, Nissan thoroughly complies with export control laws and regulations in Japan and other countries and regions where it operates to prevent sensitive goods and technologies from reaching sponsors of terrorism, as well as corporate espionage or human rights violations.
+Security-Related Export Controls

+To help maintain both national and international peace and security, Nissan thoroughly complies with export control laws and regulations in Japan and other countries and regions where it operates to prevent sensitive goods and technologies from reaching sponsors of terrorism, as well as corporate espionage or human rights violations.
 In line with these rules, Nissan implements export controls under an independent system headed by its representative executive.
 Specifically, working together with business owners, the Export Control Global Secretariat sets control and monitoring mechanisms to ensure compliance with security-related export controls.
 The company strictly applies this process to its operations.
-To improve the level of internal control and to minimize overall Nissan risk exposure, the Secretariat has been conducting employee training in all three of the company's main regions of operation.
-Since 2013, in addition to e-learning and other basic education, managers and employees in Asia, the Americas and Europe have been receiving in-depth educational programs adapted to their needs.
-For example, sensitive classification training has been provided in-house to related functions including R&D in Japan and the Americas; AMIE participants have benefited from Renault-Nissan seminars.
+With the overall aim of improving the level of internal control, Nissan strives to conduct regular risk assessment activities in connection with export controls in each region, to create monitoring mechanisms that are in step with regulatory requirements and business demands, and to continually improve its operations.
+The company has also continued to actively engage employees in understanding export control issues through sustained training efforts.
+Specialized training for the R&D function, carried out in Japan, is also offered in the United States and China; in Spain and Russia, meanwhile, a consistent educational program is carried out across the Renault-Nissan Alliance.

 Overall, the Secretariat has increased knowledge globally and demonstrated that compliance can help minimize risk and facilitate trade.
 More specifically, the Secretariat supports global sales initiatives in large exporting Nissan entities with relevant controls and proactively provides regulatory advice on new Nissan technology, such as Autonomous Drive, in-car connectivity and EVs, so as not to hinder their development.
 Global Export Control Policy Framework

-Promoting Thorough Compliance Nissan has established a Global Code of Conduct and has appointed departments and officers at each of its operations worldwide to take responsibility in promoting compliance measures.
-To ensure full understanding of the code, employees in Japan take an e-learning or video training course based on the Japanese version of the Nissan Code of Conduct-"Our Promises," drawn up in 2004 and revised every three years since (most recently in October 2013)-after which they sign an agreement to abide by it.
-In this way, Nissan seeks to ensure across-the-board understanding, making sure all employees are fully aware of compliance issues.
-A number of education programs to promote compliance are held regularly for employees in North America, and a set of universal guidelines has been drawn up for each country in Europe.
-Nissan also carries out compliance-related training in other regions based on guidelines that take into account conditions in each country.
+CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL Promoting Thorough Compliance Nissan has established a Global Code of Conduct and has set up a Global Compliance Office as well as departments and officers at each of its operations worldwide to take responsibility in promoting compliance measures.
+To ensure full understanding of the code, employees in Japan take e-learning or video training courses based on the Japanese version of the Nissan Code of Conduct-"Our Promises," drawn up in 2004 and revised every three years since (most recently in October 2013)-after which they sign an agreement to abide by it.
+In this way, Nissan seeks to ensure across-the-board understanding, making sure all employees are fully aware of Nissan's policies and have the ability to act appropriately when faced with compliance issues.
+A number of education programs to promote compliance are held regularly for employees in the regions in which Nissan operates.
 Moreover, all Group-affiliated companies have introduced their own codes based on the Nissan Global Code of Conduct.
 Nissan institutes global training to foster employee respect for compliance measures and the Code of Conduct.
 The company communicates compliance measures to all of its employees in Japan.
-By fiscal 2013 more than 90% of these employees had undergone training on the Nissan Global Anti-Bribery Policy.
-Nissan has created a series of internal regulations that are applied globally, covering areas such as insider trading, personal information management, information security, bribery and corruption and use of social media.
-With these regulations in place, Nissan is working to prevent compliance infractions.
-Click here for more information on the Nissan Global Anti-Bribery Policy.
+By fiscal 2015, 98.8% of these employees have undergone training on the Nissan Global Anti-Bribery Policy. ■ Nissan has created a series of internal regulations that are applied globally, covering areas such as insider trading, personal information management, information security, bribery and corruption and use of social media.
+With these policies in place, Nissan is working to heighten awareness and reduce infractions. ▶ website Click here for more information on the Nissan Global Anti-Bribery Policy.